dbgutalca/PathDB/README.md

 # PathDB

-PathDB is an application written in Java that allows **Regular Path Queries (RPQs)** to be evaluated on a directed graph with labels loaded in memory (RAM).
+PathDB is an application written in Java that allows **Regular Path Queries (RPQs)** to be evaluated on property graphs loaded in main memory (RAM).
 The main feature of PathDB is the use of a **path algebra** for query evaluation instead of using common algorithms (as most graph database systems do).
 Therefore, PathDB generates evaluation trees that can be easily manipulated to perform optimizations.

 ---